QButterfly/qbutterfly.github.io/README.md

 this.hideNextButton();
 ```

-Two display the next button after it was hidden you have two options.
+To display the next button after it was hidden you have two options.

 By default the next button is displayed automatically after 30 seconds.
 Remove the following line if you want to manually active the next button or change the value 30000ms by any other meaningful duration.